Pochaev city, Ukraine (Pochaiv)

 Pochaev city map location

-On August 2nd, 1675, Turkish-Tatar army approached Pochaev.
-All the people gathered at the monastery which was surrounded only by a wooden fence.
-Everyone able to hold a weapon defended the monastery.
-Those who were not able to do that kept praying in front of the Virgin icon at Trinity cathedral as it was their only hope.
+Everyone able of holding a weapon defended the monastery.
+Those who were not able to do it kept praying in front of the Virgin icon at Trinity cathedral as it was their only hope.
+The defenders of the monastery fought two days but the forces were uneven.

-Pochaev views
+Pochaiv views

 Author: Evgeny Gutyar